 - Heater core

-The shop uses a specialized flushing machine with a special formula to de-grease the coolant system.
+The shop uses a specialised flushing machine with a special formula to degrease the coolant system.
 Check out some of the tools I use on Coolant system tools page.

 Can Low Coolant Cause Transmission Slip?

-Coolant is used to help control heat but not just engine heat.
-A vehicle’s coolant system is commonly employed to also help cool, throttle bodies, alternators, engine oil, turbochargers, and transmissions.
+Coolant helps control heat, not just engine heat.
+A vehicle’s coolant system is commonly employed to also help cool throttle bodies, alternators, engine oil, turbochargers, and transmissions.
 A low coolant level may cause any of these components to misbehave.

-Transmission oil as you know gets hot and needs cooling, low coolant will cause some transmission problems, especially under heavy load.
+Transmission oil, as you know, gets hot and needs cooling; low coolant levels can cause transmission problems, especially under heavy load.

 That said, transmissions slip for a variety of reasons, common among them are: